george-williamson/Java-Projects---LSE/README.md

-# Coursework from the course Algorithms and Computation at LSE
+# LSE Algorithms Coursework Files
 Some code I worked on as part of my Algorithms & Computation course at LSE.